Chelsea Lynn Acree

 studied primarily with Lynda Yourth at the American Ballet School in San Diego, California.
 She was a member of Boston Ballet II and Ballet Arizona before moving to New York to study modern dance.
 Okamura has danced with choreographers Neta Pulvermacher, Zvi Gotheiner, Gerald Casel and John Heginbotham, with whom she frequently collaborates as dancer and costume designer.

 began his training with the School of Carolina Ballet Theater located in Greenville, SC under the direction of Hernan Justo.
 At 14, he was accepted into the SC Governor's School for the Arts and Humanities where he studied with StanislavIssaev and Bobby Barnett.
 Randolph received his B.F.A. in Dance from SUNY Purchase in May of 2012.
 There he had the opportunity to perform with Dance Heginbotham (choreographer John Heginbotham) as well as repertory by Stephen Petronio, LarLubovitch, Paul Taylor and George Balanchine.
-Randolph will begin his apprenticeship with MMDG in January 2013.
+Randolph began his apprenticeship with MMDG in January 2013.

 grew up in Fredericksburg, VA, and attended George Mason University under a full academic and dance talent scholarship.
 Billy graduated Magna Cum Laude in 2007 and received achievement awards in Performance, Choreography, and Academic Endeavors.
 While at George Mason he performed the works of Mark Morris, Paul Taylor, Lar Lubovitch, Doug Varone, Daniel Ezralow, Larry Keigwin, Susan Marshall and Susan Shields.
 Billy's own piece, 3-Way Stop, was selected to open the 2006 American College Dance Festival Gala at Ohio State University and his original choreography for a production of Bye Bye Birdie garnered much critical praise.
 An actor as well, Billy's regional theatre credits include Tulsa in Gypsy, Mr. Mistoffelees in CATS and Dream Curly in Oklahoma!.
 Previously he danced with Parsons Dance from 2007-2010.
 He became an MMDG company member in 2010.